adamrdrew/mosh/README.md

 2. Run `make build`
 2. Run `sudo make install`

+*Note: If you already have mosh installed and are upgrading make sure you run `mosh daemon stop` before running `make install`.*

 ## Setup
 Mosh needs to authenticate to your Plex server and access a music library on it.
 The `mosh setup` command handles all of this for you.
 The steps are run `mosh setup`, click the link it provides you to authenticate to Plex, and then select the library you want to use from the text menu.